 Things that ensure a smooth ride in an electric car are in the technical details; Review it carefully.
 Once you have the vehicle, always keep an eye out for software updates.
 Due to its complex and advanced technology, manufacturers regularly release software updates or patches to improve performance.
 These updates are usually offered free of charge to owners, but in some cases, manufacturers charge a fee for them.
 They are essential to ensure your vehicle is 100% efficient.

 Charging infrastructure and battery life: You may see electric vehicles dominate the passenger car market for years to come, but the country's charging infrastructure is currently insufficient.
 There are charging stations in major cities, but you won't find any in rural India.
 Consider this fact before making your final decision.

-Like the internal combustion engine in a conventional car, the battery is the heart of your electric vehicle.
+al combustion engine in a conventional car, the battery is the heart of your electric vehicle.
 These batteries are expensive and replacement can cost a lot.
 Pay close attention to battery life before investing in an electric car.

 Maintenance and Other Costs Owning an electric vehicle mean that you have to maintain it properly to ensure reasonable efficiency and longevity.
 Any kind of delay in maintenance can cost you dearly because spare parts for these vehicles are very expensive compared to conventional cars.
 This technology is still in its infancy in India and can only be handled by a few mechanics.

 Manufacturers also provide maintenance services, but this will cost you a lot.
 Depending on the charging infrastructure in your city, additional costs can rise significantly because you need to spend extra money on installing a home charger or charging station.
 Also, there is a maintenance cost for the charging station that will come with it.